 Could you make a one-piece roller ski out of carbon fiber with the same benefits as SFD?

-1. We're not convinced carbon fiber is a good material for roller skis, especially skate roller skis.
-Carbon fiber doesn't handle abuse well, and roller skis are by far the most abused category of Nordic ski equipment.
+1. Carbon fiber isn't a good material for roller skis, especially skate roller skis.
+Carbon fiber is susceptible to damage from impacts, and roller skis are by far the most abused category of Nordic ski equipment.

 2. Carbon fiber is significantly worse for the environment than aluminum.
-Carbon fiber has a necessary performance advantage in some categories of Nordic ski equipment (like poles), but roller skis is not one of those categories.
+Carbon fiber has a necessary performance advantage in some categories of Nordic ski equipment (like poles), but roller skis is not one of them.

 3. We wouldn't be able to manufacture carbon frames in North America (all our SFD roller ski frames are currently made in Canada).